Enter CIC is registered with the Information Commissioner’s Office to process personal data. Enter CIC is a data controller.

 What we don’t need

-We rarely need sensitive details such as financial and medical information, except where this concerns payment of invoices, payment via our Point of Sale device, or the welfare of those using our services and buildings.
+We rarely need sensitive details such as financial and medical information, except where this concerns payment of invoices, payment via our Point of Sale device, or the welfare and safeguarding of those using our services and buildings.

 You are always free to ask us why we need certain information and it is your right to refuse the request, but it may affect the level of service we can provide.